Vyral/john-quinn/_posts/2022-06-02-how-to-sell-quickly-and-for-top-dollar.md

 **6\.
 Schedule a home visit.** I’d love to take a look at your home and give you some advice.
 Make a list of ideas you have, and I’ll go over it with you.&nbsp;

 If you have questions about today’s topic or would like to schedule a home visit, call me at 901-591-8100 or email [john@johnquinnrealestate.com](mailto:john@johnquinnrealestate.com).
-I look forward to hearing from you\!&nbsp;
+I look forward to hearing from you!&nbsp;